“A big part of financial freedom is having your heart and mind free from worry about the what-ifs of life.” ~ Suze Orman

 I used to chase hot tips; loaned money from my house’s equity line to a businessman I hardly knew and even invested my entire pension plan in the stock of the company I used to work for.
 My pension portfolio was performing great…until the stock crashed and I lost almost everything.

 As you can see, I was reckless and lacked common sense in my investing at that time.
-But as the result of all my mistakes, missteps and lessons learned, I’ve developed three Financial Freedom Rules:
+But as the result of all my mistakes, missteps and lessons learned, I’ve developed the following three

 I see a lot of people in our country, some are really smart and well educated, who are so addicted to spending that no matter how much they earn, they manage to spend even more.